TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 If we chose to follow the best setup, we would train on deduplicated train and evaluate on deduplicated test, which is precisely the setup that actually produces best performance in our experiments.

+TO-DO:
+* Start on second experiment: secondary labels.
+Deduplicated on train and on evaluation dataset, secondary labels only for train.
+* Keep the true and predicted labels in the future.
+* Explain the difference with last week's experiments.
+Why `ok, test_dd` proved best last week but not today?
+Why are last weeks metrics so high?
+Check the code, if there are no bugs, rerun last week's code.
+* In the future: use dev and test splits.
+Go with `dd` data.
+* Include more statistical analyses in the future.

+# Addendum 2021-11-09T15:25:08

+I start preparing the Q2 experiments.
+Secondary labels will be added only on train side. `dd` data will be used on all splits.